ENGL 3610 INTRODUCTION TO LINGUISTICS (3 credits)

 Distribution: U.S. Diversity General Education course and Social Science General Education course

-...do after graduation Applicant must have taken ENGL 3610 or an equivalent course.
-Those who...
+...recommendation are required Applicant must have taken ENGL 3610 or SPAN 4080 or an equivalent...